TakumiUeda/git-bashscripts/README.md

-﻿#Lisence
+﻿#Auther
+Takumi Ueda

+#Lisence
 MIT Lisence
-This software is released under the MIT License, see LICENSE.txt.
+This software is released under the MIT License, see LICENSE file.